 With the rise of ecommerce, automated processes, and online customer service, malfunctioning tech can cause serious critical failure.
 And cost businesses a lot of money.

-Thus, Equipment as a Service (EaaS) – providing convenience, maintenance and up to date products – is becoming more popular in business.
+Thus, Equipment as a Service (EaaS) – providing convenience, maintenance and up-to-date products – is becoming more popular in big business.

 This model is comparable to how we purchase smartphones: One option is to buy a phone outright (expensive hardware), then choose a network, pay for usage as you go (a fluctuating cost), and then spend again to replace your outdated phone in a few years; the other – more popular – option is to pay a (fixed) monthly fee for a phone, network and data, with the hardware being replaced every year or two as part of the contract.
 This is EaaS.